kevhiga/kevhiga/README.md

 I'm an aspiring data analyst with experiences in data wrangling, data analysis, and data visualization.

-I use SQL, Python, and Tableau for my data projects.
+I use SQL, Python, and BI tools like IBM Cognos for my data projects.

 Reach me at higashihara.kevin@gmail.com.